vishalb52/marksheet_Hack_2021/README.md

 3)Click on Website link provided - https://mark-sheet01.herokuapp.com/

-4)Go to "About Project" click on **"Execution" to go ModPlotter.ipynb** run the notebook file and click on dropdowns to see the plots taken from the excel sheet datas provided.
+4)Go to **ModPlotter.ipynb** run the notebook file and click on dropdowns to see the plots taken from the excel sheet datas provided.